O-J1/drawthings-image-cli/README.md

 The DrawThings Image CLI (*dtcli*) is a command-line tool that is used to generate images on devices running the Mac and IOS app [DrawThings](https://apps.apple.com/us/app/draw-things-ai-generation/id6444050820).

 This tool is built using Python and the Click library, making it easy to use and configure.
-This was first real Python project so there may be some lumps 😆
+This was my first real Python project so there may be some lumps 😆

 ## Installation